Serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 Body-gripping traps (Conibear® No. 110 and others).
 Leghold traps, No. 1, 1 1/2, or 2.

-For all of your wildlife removal needs, including muskrat removal, contact the experienced professionals at Cowleys Pest Services, who serve homeowners throughout central New Jersey including Edison, Woodbridge, Lakewood, Toms River, Brick, Trenton, Piscataway, Old Bridge, Middletown, Princeton Junction, and the surrounding area.
+For all of your wildlife removal needs, including muskrat removal, contact the experienced professionals at Cowleys Pest Services, who serve homeowners throughout central New Jersey including Edison, Somerset, Lakewood, Toms River, Brick, Bridgewater, Piscataway, Old Bridge, Middletown, Princeton Junction, and the surrounding area.